Basement design is an important aspect of architecture, particularly in residential and commercial buildings.

 - The parking of vehicles at different level may also be mechanized.

-- In the case of parking spaces provided in basement(s), at least two ramps of width and slope (as given below) shall be provided, located preferably at opposite ends.
+- In the case of parking spaces provided in basement(s), at least two ramps of width and slope (as given above) shall be provided, located preferably at opposite ends.

 - In case of underground/multi-storeyed parking, special measures with regard to fire safety shall be taken ‘Fire and Life Safety’